PhuongAnh2212/PhuongAnh2212/README.md

 # Hi, I’m Aerin (Phuong Anh) 🇻🇳👋

 I build quiet things where **technology meets aesthetics**.
-Once a graphic designer, now a developer —
+Once a graphic designer, now a developer
-thinking in systems, caring about feeling.

 🎨 from design to code
 🤖 drawn to AI and the web